 The trick was to come up with the perfect solution to trigger an orderly, meaningful, and eagerly anticipated entry into the classroom every day.
 If I could do that, it would certainly address the issue of starting the day without chaos, but, remember, it must also be meaningful.

 This was an opportunity to address the age-old problem of students forgetting the lessons they had learned.
-I wanted to set them up to be ideal students that had learned and retained what they had been taught.
+I wanted to set them up to be ideal students that had learned and retained what they had been taught with truly meaningful morning work that works!

 This morning task had to be kept simple, yet just challenging enough to encourage anticipation and confidence that they could demonstrate the right answers (kids love to show what they know when they are confident about it).
 I wanted my kids to know and remember the important skills I was teaching them, so I made a plan to do just that and to address all of the above criteria at the same time.